The Richards Family

 considerably decreased.

-with the Moate and both have been making the burial place of some
+connected with the Moate and both have been making the burial place of

-1824 the church on the site, being in a sad state of repair, the
+About the year 1824 the church on the site, being in a sad state of

-and some felt that the present site was rather exposed to the elements
+parish and some felt that the present site was rather exposed to the

 encroaching sea.